2017 - …. Professeur des universités, Université de Paris. Laboratoire Histoire des Théories Linguistiques.

 Director: Otto Zwartjes

 The history of the International Conferences on Missionary Linguistics starts in the year 2002 when Otto Zwartjes founded the OsProMil (Oslo Project on Missionary Linguistics), financed by the Norwegian Research Council “Norges Forskningsråd”, until 2006.
-The conferences are organised in three continents, Europe, Americas and Asia.
+The conferences are organised in three continents, Europe (Oslo, Valladolid, Bremen, Rome), Americas (São Paulo, Mérida, Lima) and Asia (Macao/Hong Kong, Tokyo, Manila).
 Missionary Linguistics: Five books published, (John Benjamins, Series: Studies in the History of Language Sciences) and one special issue of Historiographia Linguistica (Zwartjes & Koerner, eds.), derived from these conferences).

-Forthcoming: (proceedings of the Lima conference: (with Rodolfo Cerrón Palomino and Álvaro Ezcurra (eds.): Lingüística Misionera: aspectos lingüísticos, discursivos, filológicos y pedagógicos.
+Forthcoming: (proceedings of the VIIIth Conference (Lima, Peru): (with Rodolfo Cerrón Palomino and Álvaro Ezcurra (eds.): Lingüística Misionera: aspectos lingüísticos, discursivos, filológicos y pedagógicos.
 Lima: Universidad de Lima/ Fondo Editorial (approved, in print).
 To appear in April 2019.

 Otto Zwartjes is founder of the ROLD Research group and directed the program between 2006-2017.